-The FJ Cruiser's frame and front-and-rear suspension systems were adapted from the 120-Series Toyota Prado (Land Cruiser Prado in some markets).
-The frame is a boxed steel ladder-braced unit; a double-wishbone independent front suspension with 7.87 inches of wheel travel for outstanding suspension articulation was used with tubular shock absorbers and an anti-sway bar.
-The rear suspension has a solid rear axle using a four-link coil-spring suspension system with a lateral rod, tubular shock absorbers and an anti-sway bar, providing 9.1 inches of wheel travel.
+The FJ Cruiser concept, created by Calty Design Research in Newport Beach, California, was first shown at Detroit’s auto show in 2003, and was then developed as a production vehicle.
+The boxed steel frame and suspension systems were adapted from the 120-Series Toyota Prado.
+The front wheels had 7.87 inches of travel, using a double-wishbone independent front suspension with tubular shock absorbers and an anti-sway bar.
+The traditional solid rear axle had a four-link coil-spring setup with a lateral rod, tubular shock absorbers, and an anti-sway bar; the rear wheels had 9.1 inches of travel.

-All 4x2 FJ Cruisers come standard with a virtual automatic limited-slip differential, operated by an advanced traction-control system to enhance traction of both rear wheels in slippery driving conditions.
-An electronic locking rear differential with an eight-inch ring gear is available.
-The ring gear in the front differential of the 4x4 FJ Cruiser also measures eight inches.
-The front/rear differential gear ratio is 3.727:1 (5 A/T) and 3.909:1 (6 M/T).
-The disc-brake system uses ventilated 12.6-inch/front and 12.3-inch/rear rotors.
+The rear-drive FJ Cruisers came with a virtual limited-slip differential, operated by an advanced traction-control system to enhance traction of both rear wheels in slippery driving conditions.
+An electronic locking rear differential with an eight-inch ring gear was optional.
+The front differential ring gear in 4x4 FJ Cruisers were also eight inch units.
+The front/rear differential gear ratio was 3.727:1 (automatic trans) or 3.909:1 (manual trans).
+The disc-brake system used ventilated 12.6-inch front and 12.3-inch rear rotors.

 *Range based on tire choices.
 Does not include Rubicon off-road special model. ** V6

-The six-speed manual transmission is designed for lightness and shifting ease.
-Of this transmission's six forward gear ratios, fifth gear is a direct 1:1 and sixth gear is an overdrive 0.799:1.
+The six-speed manual transmission’s fifth gear was direct, with sixth being an 0.799:1 overdrive.
 The shift pattern is the standard three-plane double-H, with Reverse in an additional plane to the far left and up.

-A standard full gauge package, including speedometer, tachometer, amp meter, temperature gauge and fuel gauge, uses round, black-on-white dials and gauges for enhanced visibility.
-Warning lights monitor other functions and an oil-
+Full gauges included the speedometer, tachometer, amp meter, temperature gauge and fuel gauge, uses round, black-on-white dials and gauges for enhanced visibility.
+An oil-maintenance light replaced mere month/miles oil changes.

-Because the FJ Cruiser is optimized for dusty, muddy driving environments, easy cleaning and maintenance are important.
-Seating materials are water-repellant, and also provide good ventilation.
-Seats are covered with a fabric backed by a special breathable resin coating to enhance the material's ability to shed liquids so that seats can easily be wiped down and cleaned.
-Even the stitched seams of the seat covers are treated with sealant to prevent liquids from penetrating the seams.
-Also as an aid to easy cleaning, the FJ Cruiser's floor surfaces are covered with an attractive gray rubber-like material.
+Because the FJ Cruiser was optimized for dusty, muddy driving environments, seating materials were water-repellant, and also provide good ventilation.
+The seat fabric was backed by a special breathable resin coating to shed liquids so that seats can easily be wiped down and cleaned.
+The stitched seams were treated with sealant to prevent liquids from penetrating.
+The FJ Cruiser's floor was covered with a gray rubber-like material.

 Wheel arches are angular and open to provide maximum clearance for the FJ Cruiser's large 32-inch tires at full suspension deflection.
-The arches are edged by flexible fender flares that resist damage during vigorous off-roading – and also resist damage from the doors of the vehicles beside which the FJ Cruiser might find itself parked during urban and suburban expeditions.
+The arches are edged by flexible fender flares that resist damage during vigorous off-roading – and also resist damage from the doors of the vehicles beside which the FJ Cruiser might find itself parked.